LifeMD (NASDAQ:LFMD) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of LifeMD (NASDAQ:LFMD) from a hold rating to a buy rating in a report released on Tuesday, Zacks.com reports.
-Zacks Investment Research currently has $4.75 price target on the stock.
+Zacks Investment Research upgraded shares of LifeMD (NASDAQ:LFMD) from a hold rating to a buy rating in a report issued on Tuesday, Zacks.com reports.
+They currently have $4.75 price objective on the stock.

 According to Zacks, “LifeMD Inc. is a telehealth company.
 It offers a full portfolio of direct-to-patient products and services.
 The company combines virtual medical treatment with prescription medications and unique over-the-counter products.
 Its network of licensed physicians offers telemedicine services and direct-to-consumer pharmacy to consumers.
 LifeMD Inc., formerly known as Conversion Labs, is based in NEW YORK. “

-Several other brokerages also recently commented on LFMD.
-BTIG Research dropped their target price on shares of LifeMD from $30.00 to $15.00 and set a buy rating on the stock in a report on Thursday, November 11th.
-B. Riley restated a buy rating and issued a $16.00 price target on shares of LifeMD in a research report on Monday, October 4th.
+A number of other research analysts also recently issued reports on LFMD.
+B. Riley reiterated a buy rating and set a $16.00 price objective on shares of LifeMD in a research note on Monday, October 4th.
+BTIG Research decreased their price target on LifeMD from $30.00 to $15.00 and set a buy rating on the stock in a report on Thursday, November 11th.

-LifeMD (NASDAQ:LFMD) last issued its quarterly earnings results on Wednesday, November 10th.
-The company reported ($0.36) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.49) by $0.13.
-During the same quarter last year, the business earned ($1.65) earnings per share.
-On average, sell-side analysts predict that LifeMD will post -1.69 earnings per share for the current fiscal year.
+LifeMD (NASDAQ:LFMD) last released its quarterly earnings data on Wednesday, November 10th.
+The company reported ($0.36) EPS for the quarter, topping the consensus estimate of ($0.49) by $0.13.
+The business had revenue of $24.95 million during the quarter, compared to the consensus estimate of $24.55 million.
+During the same quarter in the previous year, the business posted ($1.65) earnings per share.
+As a group, sell-side analysts anticipate that LifeMD will post -1.69 EPS for the current fiscal year.

-In other news, Director Bertrand Velge purchased 110,000 shares of LifeMD stock in a transaction dated Friday, December 3rd.
-The shares were bought at an average cost of $3.91 per share, for a total transaction of $430,100.00.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, General Counsel Eric Harold Yecies bought 7,400 shares of the business’s stock in a transaction that occurred on Tuesday, November 23rd.
-The shares were acquired at an average price of $4.12 per share, for a total transaction of $30,488.00.
+In other news, Director Bertrand Velge purchased 25,000 shares of the stock in a transaction dated Tuesday, December 7th.
+The shares were purchased at an average cost of $4.54 per share, with a total value of $113,500.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Naveen Bhatia purchased 50,000 shares of the stock in a transaction dated Tuesday, November 30th.
+The stock was purchased at an average cost of $3.88 per share, for a total transaction of $194,000.00.
 The disclosure for this purchase can be found here.
-Insiders acquired 301,002 shares of company stock worth $881,767 in the last 90 days.
-Corporate insiders own 35.56% of the company’s stock.
+Over the last ninety days, insiders have purchased 204,079 shares of company stock worth $818,767.
+35.56% of the stock is owned by corporate insiders.

-Several hedge funds have recently bought and sold shares of LFMD.
-B. Riley Financial Inc. bought a new position in LifeMD during the third quarter valued at approximately $8,986,000.
-Ophir Asset Management Pty Ltd bought a new position in LifeMD in the second quarter worth about $11,860,000.
-Millennium Management LLC boosted its holdings in shares of LifeMD by 27.6% during the 2nd quarter.
-Millennium Management LLC now owns 949,215 shares of the company’s stock valued at $11,182,000 after buying an additional 205,074 shares in the last quarter.
-Vanguard Group Inc. grew its stake in shares of LifeMD by 3.5% in the 2nd quarter.
-Vanguard Group Inc. now owns 732,014 shares of the company’s stock worth $8,623,000 after buying an additional 24,920 shares during the last quarter.
-Finally, Two Sigma Advisers LP grew its position in LifeMD by 10.8% during the 3rd quarter.
-Two Sigma Advisers LP now owns 512,700 shares of the company’s stock valued at $3,184,000 after purchasing an additional 50,100 shares during the last quarter.
+A number of large investors have recently bought and sold shares of the business.
+Newbridge Financial Services Group Inc. acquired a new stake in shares of LifeMD in the third quarter valued at $25,000.
+Royal Bank of Canada acquired a new stake in shares of LifeMD in the second quarter valued at $106,000.
+Marshall Wace LLP acquired a new position in LifeMD during the 3rd quarter worth $70,000.
+Renaissance Technologies LLC acquired a new position in LifeMD during the 2nd quarter worth $134,000.
+Finally, Gofen & Glossberg LLC IL acquired a new position in shares of LifeMD during the 3rd quarter worth about $76,000.
 Institutional investors own 22.57% of the company’s stock.

 LifeMD, Inc is a telehealth company, which engages in offering portfolio of direct-to-patient products and services.
 It combines virtual medical treatment with prescription medications and over-the-counter products.
 The firm’s network of licensed physicians offers telemedicine services and direct-to-consumer pharmacy to consumers across the United States.